turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 # **Building the user interface**

-* We have already set up our `React` project directory.
-Main files for the client-side to interact with blockchain is present in the `src` folder.

-* First, we will make few functions to connect our browser with the Avalanche network.
+We have already set up our React project directory.
+The client-side files to interact with the Avalanche blockchain are present in the `src` directory.
+First, we will make a ReactJS component with of a couple of functions to connect our browser with the Avalanche network.
 These functions will be kept in a separate file named `BlockchainUtil.js`.

-## Making a component to interact with blockchain
+## BlockchainUtils Component
 Create the file `BlockchainUtil.js` inside of the project `src` directory and paste the following code:

 ```javascript